AlphaEcho11/The-CORE-System/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-**Update: 6.26.2025 -- Unlock the enhanced potential of 'The CORE System' prompt!
+📢**Update: 6.26.2025 -- Unlock the enhanced potential of 'The CORE System' prompt!
 What began as an iteration has transformed into a powerful framework, meticulously refined through the cross-analysis of diverse mixed-method approaches.
 Discover its current, optimized form here:**

 ⚙️->**System Prompt**<-⚙️